vsoch/vsoch.github.io/_posts/2018/2018-04-30-os-bootloader.md

 I've recently wandered into a domain of studying computers that I barely knew existed, and it is complex and lovely and strangely intuitive.
 That domain is Operating Systems, and I feel a compulsion to understand what is going on, and then to use this understanding in to build my own things.
-But let's start with step 1, and go over some basics.
-Today I want to just talk about the Boot Loader.

-# Operating Systems
 I don't think I fully understand the extent of this statement, but I want to have a go at creating an operating system.
 This isn't something that can be done in Python, and my goal is to document my journey in <a href="https://github.com/vsoch/os" target="_blank">this repository</a>.
 The end goal will be a tutorial of sorts for understanding and designing the most simplest one I can come up with, and then we can have fun and try things based on our new understanding.

+# The Boot Loader
+Let's start with step 1, and go over some basics.
+Have you ever partitioned a drive on your computer, and seen this tiny section called a Boot Sector?
+Did you hopefully not delete it?
+Today I want to talk about all things Booty.
+The Boot Loader is the executable that will load your operating system when your computer boots up.
+The Boot Sector is a specific region of disk where this instruction lives.
+A cool thing I realized is that there isn't any significant difference between a "data" type disk and one with an operating system installed, other than stumbling on this particular sector.
+We will discuss this further.

 ## 1. Create Boot Sector
 The file in the <a href="https://github.com/vsoch/os/blob/master/boot/boot_sect_simple.asm" target="_blank">